 - 50.1 Crackerbox Class boats must conform to the APBA rules for Inboard racing, the rules for Inboard Runabout Classes and measure in accordance with the specifications and limitations set out in the rules listed below.
 The official Technical Inspection Manual and Guide to Measuring the Racing Crackerbox, Appendix B, shall be used as a guide for hull inspection. - 50.2 Boats to be raced with two persons on board no exceptions. - 50.3 Fuel shall be gasoline of a type available for automotive, marine and aviation use.
 For the 275 cubic inch displacement engine only, methanol fuel may be used. - 50.4 Engine: Competing boats shall be powered by one internal combustion four-cycle engine.
 Carburetors or mechanical fuel injection shall be permitted where specified.
 An aftermarket starter may be used.
 Ignition may be battery or magneto.
 The block, OEM or aftermarket permitted, must be cast iron and based on a U.S. automotive production design.
 The cylinder heads must be of OEM design, but aftermarket parts may be used including aluminum heads.
 There shall be no more than two valves per cylinder.
 There shall be no superchargers or overhead cam. - 50.4.1 275 CID Option: The total maximum displacement of engines used shall not exceed 275 cu. in. - 50.4.2 314 CID Option: The total maximum displacement of engines used shall not exceed 314 cu. in.
 Shall be limited to one 650 CFM Holley carburetor Model #4150, Part #4777C (classic series), and all dash numbers, and is to remain "as furnished" by the manufacturer.
 Any modification not written herein will not be permissible or allowed.
 The following dimensions not to exceed: Throttle bore of 1-11/16", Primary venturi of 1-1/4" and secondary venturi of 1-5/16".
 Booster venturi shall not be modified from original and must be mounted in the original location.
 A carburetor test gauge kit, 7864 for Holley 0-4777 series 650 CFM Carburetors is available from BLP Products, 1015 West Church St., Orlando, FL 32805; phone 800-624-1358.
 It will be permissible to use epoxy to keep the booster venturi in place.
 Metering blocks are to remain unchanged from original.
 Milling of choke horn is not allowed.
 The choke assembly may be removed as well as any linkages that are not used.
 Power valve may be blocked.
 Accelerator pump nozzles and inlet jets may be changed.
 Accelerator pump must remain stock at 30cc.
 Any float may be used that fits in the float bowl.
-Any device to prevent fuel sloshing may be used.
+Any device to prevent fuel be changed.
+Accelerator pump must remain stock at 30cc.
+Any float may be used that fits in the float bowl.
+Any device to prevent fue sloshing may be used.
 Jet extenders are permitted.
 All other existing motor rules apply.